Details - GCRL Field Program

 The community of Ocean Springs, as well as the neighboring cities of Biloxi, Gulfport, Gautier, and Pascagoula provide ample opportunities for shopping, banking, dining, and recreation.
 New Orleans is less than two hours away by care.
 Mobile, Alabama is about an hour drive.

 Summers are hot on the Mississippi Gulf Coast and students should be prepared to protect themselves from intense sunshine.
-Bring a good sunblock, hat, and sunglasses.
+Bring a good sunblock, hat, sunglasses and a reusable waterbottle.

 CONSUMPTION OF ALCOHOLIC BEVERAGES ON LABORATORY GROUNDS IS STRICTLY PROHIBITED.

 All courses are offered through the University of Southern Mississippi’s Gulf Coast Research Laboratory in the Division of Coastal Sciences and are accredited by the Southern Association of Colleges and Schools.
 Upon completion, a transcript request must be submitted to transfer credit hours to home institution.